qala-io/sql-course/README.md

 n_of_peaks | n_of_chromatograms | n_of_injections | peaks_per_chromatogram | peaks_per_injection | chromatograms_per_injection
 500        |      200           |     10          | 2.5                    | 50                  | 20
 ```
-2. List all peaks (full rows) which are the largest peaks on a chromatogram _and_ their area is greater than all other peaks on that chromatogram combined.
+2. List all peaks (full rows) which are the largest peaks on a chromatogram _and_ their area is greater than all other peaks on that chromatogram combined (you can't use chromatogram area as a shortcut - you must sum up peak areas).
 We're not interested in cases when there's only 1 peak per chromatogram.

+# Window functions

+* row_number()
+* sum()
+* lag()

+## Homework Part 1

+* List the largest peak of each chromatogram
+* List the first peak of each chromatogram (by `rt_minutes`)
+* List peaks of chromatograms and show how much time elapsed between two peaks (use `start_minutes` and `end_minutes` of peaks).
+Add yet another column `not_resolved` and set it to `true` if peak touches (the values of borders are equal) the previous peak.

+## Homework Part 2

+1. Calculate conversion

 # Case-When